|Oracle® Database Net Services Administrator's Guide

 Configuration files are typically created in the

 ORACLE_HOME/network/admin directory.
 However, configuration files can be created in other directories.
-Oracle Net checks the other directories for the configuration files.
-For example, the order for checking the
+Oracle Net will check the other directories for the configuration files.
+For example, the order checking the

 tnsnames.ora file is as follows:

-If the TNS_ADMIN environment variable is not set, then Oracle Net checks the
+TNS_ADMIN environment variable is not set, then Oracle Net will check the

 Oracle Net Services uses a centralized directory server as one of the primary methods for storing connect identifiers.
 Clients use the connect identifiers in their connect string, and the directory server resolves the connect identifier to a connect descriptor that is passed back to the client.
 This feature is called directory naming.
 This type of infrastructure reduces the cost of managing and configuring resources in a network.